DaoCloud/DaoCloud-docs/docs/en/docs/mspider/03UserGuide/01ServiceList/out-to-in.md

   - toc
 ---

-# Access from external applications to services in the grid
+# Access from external applications to services in the mesh

 This page explains how external applications can be configured to access services within the mesh.

 precondition:

-- The service `bookinfo.com` runs under the `default` namespace of the grid `global-service`
+- The service `bookinfo.com` runs under the `default` namespace of the mesh `global-service`

 - Mesh provides `ingressgateway` gateway instance